JacpFX/JacpFX/_includes/main-documentation.md

 A perspective defines the basic UI structure for your view and provides a container for components.
 While a perspective is more like a template with placeholders, components are the detail views of your application.
 <br/>
 A typical UI application has a root node and a large tree of components which represents your UI structure.
-The leaf nodes of such a component-tree are your user-defined nodes containing the Buttons, TextFields and so on.
-In a typical business application you can create a (Split-)Pane in your perspective, which represents the the root node of your current view, place a Pane on the left and on the right and register those Panes as “Targets” for your components.
+The leaf nodes of such a component-tree are your user-defined controles like Buttons, TextFields and so on.
+In a typical business application you can create a (Split-)Pane in your perspective, which represents the the root node of your current view, place a Pane on the left and on the right and register those Panes as “targets” for your components.
 Child components of your perspective can now registers themselves to be rendered in one of those targets.
 <br/>
 <div align="center">
 ![perspective node tree](/img/JACP_NodeTree_View.png)